Rembrandt, DaVinci and Van Gogh are just a few of the artists that have used walnut ink in their drawings!

 Calligraphers use it with both dip and fountain pens and really like that it remains water-soluble even when dried so it easily washes out of their nibs.
 Encaustic artists use Walnut Drawing Ink for under painting on wood substrates because it is water soluble and soaks into the surface without sealing the wood.
 Since the wood is not sealed it allows their wax paints to be absorbed into the wood and provide a good archival bond with the wood.
 Encaustic printmakers use it for the same reason so they can create unique drawings on their printing papers before making their encaustic prints.
 Pastelists use our ink for underpainting on sanded paper since it will not affect the paper’s texture.
 And, finally, artists in all media love to draw with it for its beautiful sepia tonal qualities.

-NEW!
-Darkening Medium
+Tom Norton Darkening Medium

 Tom Norton Walnut Darkening Medium® is not only an ink but can also be used an additive to darken our original walnut drawing ink when a drawing needs that extra “punch”.
 Some artists will add black India ink to darken the color of our original Walnut Drawing Ink.
 This will work but you will sacrifice the unique watercolor characteristics of the ink and lose the ability to lift color or lighten areas.
 Adding black India ink also loses the tonality of the beautiful warm walnut color.